rdegges/rdegges-blog/articles/2012/service-oriented-problems.md

+Author: Randall Degges
+Date: 2012-10-01 22:54
+Slug: service-oriented-problems
+Tags: programming, webapps
 Title: Service Oriented Problems
-Date: 2012-10-01 22:54
-Author: Randall Degges
-Tags: programming, webapplications

-![Reaper][]
+![Grim Reaper Smoking][]

 In my [last post][], I discussed some of the benefits of writing service oriented web applications.
 In this post, I'd like to discuss some of the